Anger at Kids May Seem Justified, but is Rarely Wise

 “He deserved it,” said Charlie after he chewed out his son for backing the riding mower into the car, leaving a large scratch along the fender.
 “If he’d just pay attention to what he’s doing this wouldn’t happen.
 He just doesn’t think sometimes.”
 Charlie had spent a considerable amount of time teaching his twelve-year-old son Jason to handle the mower.
 In fact, Dad took pride in the fact that his son could handle this piece of equipment better than most kids at his age.

 But Charlie mishandled Jason’s mistakes.
 Continually yelling at his son weakened Jason’s willingness to try new things and risk making mistakes.
 Yes, Charlie is right.
 His son needs to pay more attention to what he’s doing.
-But Charlie’s response is unwise.
+But Charlie’s response is unwise, yelling isn’t necessary but firmness is.
 It’s not good enough to be right.
 You also want to be wise.

 It’s Not Good Enough to Be Right

 Parents often use the fact that they’re right to justify poor parenting responses toward their children.
 In fact, most people who unleash their anger at others believe that they’re right, and often they are.
 Kids fall into the same problematic thinking.
 One nine-year-old boy said to us, “If you had an annoying brother like I do, you’d punch him up too.”